airswap/airswap-about/technology/protocols.md

 ## `getSignerSideOrderERC20`

 Given a `senderAmount` the server returns a signed OrderERC20 including the `signerAmount`.
 The client is **selling** to the server.
-Client may optionally request an expiry in seconds, otherwise the expiry is determined by the server.
+Client may optionally request a minimum expiry in seconds.
 Returns an order.

 ```typescript
 getSignerSideOrderERC20(